Asadollah Lajevardi

-Sayyid Assadollah Ladjevardi (اسدالله لاجوردی; 1935 – 23 August 1998) was an Iranian conservative politician, prosecutor and warden.
+Sayyid Assadollah Lajevardi (اسدالله لاجوردی; 1935 – 23 August 1998) was an Iranian conservative politician, prosecutor and warden.
 He was one of the officials responsible for the 1988 executions of Iranian political prisoners, and was assassinated by the People's Mujahedin of Iran on 23 August 1998.

 Early life and education

 Lajevardi was born in Tehran in 1935.
 He studied theological sciences before working as a bazaar draper.

 Before the Islamic Revolution of Iran

 He was one of the co-founders of Islamic Coalition Hey'ats, later Islamic Coalition Party. and had been jailed several times by the Shah's government.

 Career

 Lajevardi was a follower of Ayatollah Kashani and Fadayian Islam.
 He was arrested and convicted on three occasions for militant activities.
 In 1964, he served 18 months for taking part in the assassination of the late Iranian prime minister Hassan Ali Mansur.
 Later in 1970, he served three years in Evin prison for attempting to blow up the offices of El Al (the Israeli airline) in Tehran.
 Finally, he was once again arrested and sentenced to 18 years in prison, for being a member of the opposition militant group People's Mujahedin of Iran.
 He was among those who visited Ayatollah Khomeini in Paris when the latter was in exile.